 Investor Approaches to Nutrition

-Additionally, we have engaged with the International Sustainability Standards Board (ISSB) on its draft standards for the processed food and beverage sector.
-We were pleased to see our recommendations on the use of Nutrient Profiling Models reflected in the recent exposure draft.
+ATNi engaged with the International Sustainability Standards Board (ISSB) on its draft standards for the processed food and beverage sector, which include our proposed recommendations for a metric on the disclosure of portfolio healthiness using internationally recognized nutrient profiling models.

 Below you can see the updated list of the investor signatories that have signed up to ATNi's Investor Expectations on Diets, Nutrition and Health, representing over USD 21 trillion AUM (last updated in March 2025).